Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Fix for mic switching when plugging/unplugging a headset
 - Volume function keys
 - Realtek 8111 PCIe Ethernet
-- Intel Wi-Fi
+- Intel Wi-Fi including using the AirportItlwm to load IO80211Family
 - USB tethering from Android phone for Wi-Fi service
 - Synaptics Clickpad (with working Trackpad gestures)
 - Realtek RTS522A PCIe Card Reader (a little buggy but works okay)
-- Bluetooth
+- Bluetooth including the Bluetooth switch
 - HP Wide Vision webcam
 - Start/Shutdown/Restart
 - Sleep/Wake (including close/open on lid)